zhenzhangye/minimal_surface/README.md

 ## 1. Requirements

-This code has two three party dependencies:
+This code has three party dependencies:

 0) MATLAB (mandatory)